renzfe/jobrundj/README.md

 # jobrundj
 is a tool to run C# scripts

-It is written and runs on .NET 6.0 Framework.
+It is written and runs on .NET 6.0 Framework on Windows, Linux and Mac OS.

 Download link: https://github.com/renzfe/jobrundj/releases